Aarav-Dogra/WACE-ATAR-Calculator-and-Data/README.md

 For 'subject percentiles to ATAR' file:

-C is computer science, M is mathematics methods, L is chemistry, S is specialists, P is physics, 0.35,0.65,0.45,0.68,0.35 means U are in the at the 35th percentile (top 65%) for computer science in WA, 65th percentile (top 35%) for methods in WA ...
+C is computer science, M is mathematics methods, L is chemistry, S is specialists, P is physics '0.35,0.65,0.45,0.68,0.35' input means u are in the at the 35th percentile (top 65%) for computer science in WA, 65th percentile (top 35%) for methods in WA ...

 example usage: